 Waterfall used to be a classic approach for quite a while, but many teams are Agile followers now.
 MS Projects is based on Waterfall and thus is more of a long-term planning tool.
 This may be an advantage if your project is immutable; however, if you, say, manage a development team and use SCRUM, it will most certainly introduce additional inconvenience: MS Projects does not allow this level of flexibility, and as the requirements and estimates keep changing, it will take hours to register these changes.

 MS Projects have massive budgets

 As we mentioned before, MS Project can be great for massive organizations and operations.
 If youre a seasoned MS Project user, we envy you and your genius brain.
 With that said, MS Project comes with a big boy price tag, and depending on what version you decide to go with, it varies greatly.
 (Check out our comparison chart of MS Project 2010 here).
 The most recent version, MS Project 2013 comes with a much heavier price tag than recent versions due to its new features.
 The price range is between $929.00 – $1559.00 per license depending on what youre looking for.
 Theres also a recently launched cloud edition which ranges between $33.00-$58.00 per user/per month.

 Again, from our experience, this would be a huge budget constraint for small to mid-sized businesses.
 If youre a large business, get ready to spend a pretty penny.

-We wanted to build a simple solution that didnt require you to be an MSP expert and could be easily adopted by your entire team and thus Easy Projects was born!
+We wanted to build a simple solution that didnt require you to be an MSP expert and could be easily adopted by your entire team and thus Birdview was born!

-What has your experience with MS Project been?
+What has your experience with the MS Project been?
 Comment below and let us know.